IBMResearch/loopback-ibmresearch-mixin/README.md

 * _PostMethod_: It automatically adds a remote method for update an instance of any model through a `POST /MyModel/<id>`.
 * _ModelCache_: Create a cache for find methods in model (memory or redis).
 * _SpamControl_: Create a basic spam control for intances creation.
+* _Timestamp_: Add timestamp properties for models and set automatically.

 ## Installation